usnistgov/FIPS201/_Appendix/glossary.md

 Personal Identity Verification (PIV) Card
-: A physical artifact (e.g., identity card, "smart" card) issued to an individual that contains a PIV Card Application which stores identity _credentials_ (e.g., photograph, cryptographic keys, digitized fingerprint representation) so that the claimed identity of the _cardholder_ can be verified against the stored _credentials_ by another person (human readable and verifiable) or an automated process (computer readable and verifiable).
+: A physical artifact (e.g., identity card, "smart" card) issued to an individual that contains a PIV Card Application which stores identity _credentials_ (e.g., photograph, _cryptographic keys_, digitized fingerprint representation) so that the claimed identity of the _cardholder_ can be verified against the stored _credentials_ by another person (human readable and verifiable) or an automated process (computer readable and verifiable).